adisawant2005/DBMS--Project/README.md

 This project was a fantastic opportunity to apply and expand my full-stack development skills.
 I’m excited to share it with you all!

-Please see the following video below to see the tasks that this website does
+Please see the following video to understand what tasks this website does

 https://github.com/user-attachments/assets/a5112efa-f211-4702-aeaa-323662a332d9